evanca/quick-portfolio/_posts/2015-02-14-this-is-a-side-note.md

 ---
-layout: post
+layout: post-no-feature
-title:  "This is a test of this Blog template"
+title:  "This is a test of side nodes"
+comments: true
-date: 2020-02-17 08:50:28
+date: 2020-02-18 08:50:28
+categories: side-notes
-categories: raspberry kubernetes spring architecture author_name : Steve Mitchell author_url : /author/steve
+author_name : Steve Mitchell
+author_url : /author/steve
 author_avatar: steve
 show_avatar : true
 read_time : 5
-feature_image: feature-raspberry
+feature_image: feature-sidenotes
 show_related_posts: false
-square_related: recommend-wolf
+square_related: recommend-sidenotes
 ---

 Ask yourself, why not?
 What is the number one reason you wouldn't.
 If the reason you get back is fear, you should just do it.